davidchong99/fibonacci2/README.md

 ## Tests
 End-to-end tests are found in tests/e2e_tests.
-Please use run_tests.sh to run all tests.
+The run_tests.sh script will set the env before running all tests with pytest.

 ## Further Improvement
 The current pagination implementation is not efficient as the whole Fibonacci sequence has to be calculated when retrieving a page.